TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 Saving figures to [Default: root]:
 Finished pixels:  ███████████████████∙∙∙∙∙∙∙∙∙∙∙∙∙ 60.0% Elapsed: 1514s Remaining: 1003s
 ```
 Change the target and size of the cut to test it on any target.
+Note: Each TESS pixel is about 21 arcsec wide.

 ## Authors